L00ka5z78/myAppFE/README.md

-Hey there!
+# Hey there!
 This is Frontend to an  immortal task list application.
 It is a project I wrote to test my skills in actually connecting backend and fronted.

-Aplication has CRUD operations, where one can add, remove, update, list tasks and single task.
+### Aplication has CRUD operations, where one can add, remove, update, list tasks and single task.
 Also there is a registration form where you have to give some required data.
 Login form is also built.

-Tech stack used to build this project:
+## Tech stack used to build this project:
 JavaScript, ReactJs, TailwindCSS, MongoDB Compass, Express, NodeJS.

+### Some thoughts..
+This is actually my very first project written with login/register/logout feature that works.
+It took loads of time, a lot of effort, digging in docs, searching web looking for sollutions, and watching some videos how it is made.
+So final result is ok, but it was a real challege for me.

+The other thing is, that Im learning Typescript now, and there is a typescript version on branch newDevelop.
+Right now (20.03.23) the user side operations works well, authentication, validation, but the task operations needs some upgrades.
+Check it out:

 To run this app you should clone this repository: